nikkiBot/Data-Visualisation-Assignments/Assignment 3/instructions.md

 ## Data Preparation and Cleaning component -

 - Extract the data rows corresponding to Medchal district and Kapra Mandal from the data frames.
-- You may combine the two rows into a single data frame if it helps in creating the visualization.
+- You may combine the two rows into a single data frame

 ```df = pd.concat([df_max, df_min], axis=1)```
 - You may also use the following code to extract the data rows corresponding to Medchal district and Kapra Mandal from the data frames.